Main languages: Uzbek, Russian, Tajik, Kazakh, Tatar

 The bulk of citizens are at least nominally Sunni Muslim while most of the Russian minority is nominally Orthodox Christian; in practice many citizens of all ethnicities identify with smaller movements like Sufism, Ahmadiyya and various forms of evangelical Christianity.

-While the nominally autonomous republic of Karakalpakstan occupies 37 per cent of the country’s territory, ethnic Karakalpaks represent about a third of the Karakalpakstan’s population, and a very slight proportion of the country’s total population.
+While the nominally autonomous republic of Karakalpakstan occupies 37 per cent of the country’s territory, ethnic Karakalpaks represent about a third of Karakalpakstan’s population, and a very slight proportion of the country’s total population.

 The ethnic Tajik population is widely thought to be much greater than official statistics indicate, given that many Tajiks and Tajik speakers may classify themselves as Uzbeks to improve their career opportunities.